organisciak/dissertation/document/5_design_objective.md

 It would be interesting to conduct the feedback task in concert with training.

 The FAST condition resulted in contributions received twice as quickly, though at a quality loss.
-Recalling Figure @tagLength2 and the relationship between good tags and length, the types of tags contributed by the time-limited condition skewed toward the short end (Table @tbl:LengthByCondition).
+Recalling Figure @fig:tagLength2 and the relationship between good tags and length, the types of tags contributed by the time-limited condition skewed toward the short end (Table @tbl:tagLengthByCondition).

 +--------------+----------+----------+------------+-----------+
 |              | Mean     | Median   | Mean       | Median    |